A few thoughts and ideas on kindness

 Concerning the relational and developmental school,” which mostly focused on primary caregiver relationships, and how early experiences get played out in different ways throughout our life, Forrest and Rick focus on Klein, Winnicott and Kohut.

 Melanie Klein (1882-1960) was one of the most influential psychologists and her most important contribution was object relations theory, which suggests we internalize our mother, father, and people we are in relationship with as objects.
-Forrest and Rick provide examples to explain the basic idea of this theory: “we develop knowledge of the world in a frame, in which there is a me over here and then everything else over there…” The over there object, they explain, could be the ache in my tummy, or the over there could be the cup of milk, or my father, or children at school.
+Forrest and Rick provide examples to explain the basic idea of this theory: “we develop knowledge of the world in a frame, in which there is a me over here and then everything else over there…” The over there object, they explain…….. could be the cup of milk, or father, or children at school.
 We understand ourself in part due to our relationship with the external object, whether it is a group of people or person or thing.
 They become the foundation of how we understand relationships, love, loss, trust, and so on.
-We then generalize these learned object relations patterns, with associated feelings, desires, scripts, expectations, and behavior patterns, and we transfer old experiences into our current settings.
+We then generalize these learned object relations patterns, with their associated feelings, desires, scripts, expectations, and behavior patterns, and we transfer old experiences into our current settings.

 Donald W. Winnicott paediatrician and a psychoanalyst (1896 – 1971), referred to above, focused on the ideas of good enough parenting, a holding environment and the notion a true self that exists inside of all of us.
 We become that true self through early relationships that support emotional authenticity, and value what is real in us.
 Forrest asks: “How do we develop authenticity, and how is authenticity developed in a child?
 How do they feel safe enough to be authentic?
 And what are the kinds of conditions that support that